atlesn/rrr/README.md

 Before starting up and configuring RRR to use networking, read the **SECURITY** section at the end.

+The directory `/examples/` in the source tree or on github.com/atlesn/rrr contains larger application examples.
+The `.md` files contain the examples, and the source scripts and configuration files used in the examples are found alongside these.

 ## SUPPORTED SYSTEMS

 RRR supports being run by SystemD and runit and has native Debian/Ubuntu and ArchLinux packages.
 In addition, RRR